The Chesapeake Bay Program and its partners will:

 - Adaptively manage to foster continuous improvement.

-- Achieve goals and outcomes in a timely way and at the least possible cost to citizens.
+- Achieve goals and outcomes in a timely way and at the least possible cost to the public.

 - Operate with transparency in our decisions, policies, actions and progress reporting to strengthen public confidence in our work.